SEND

 Roles and Responsibilities

-Designated Safeguarding Lead – Emma Gerry (Headteacher)
+Designated Safeguarding Lead – Mrs Gerry (Headteacher)

 Storing and Managing Information